 When will I see results?

-That depends entirely on the method of whitening you choose.
+That depends on the method of whitening you choose.
 An in-office visit will take about an hour, but an at-home method might take a few weeks if the whitening agent isn’t very strong.

 Will insurance cover my teeth whitening?